LaunchPlatform/bq/README.md

 Say you push the task to the worker queue immediately after you insert the `images` table then commit like this:

 ```
-1. Insert into the `images` table
+1. Insert into the "images" table
-2. Push resize task to the worker queue
+2. Push resizing task to the worker queue
 3. Commit db changes
 ```